SerenaKing/SerenaKing/README.md

 <!-- Main About Me -->
 # About me!
 ```
-- I am a 21!
+- I am a 22!
+(25-12-02)
 - My name is Serena King / Izumi Sachako
 - I love coding on discord / FiveM
 - I like to play the games listed below!
 -- Door Kickers 1 & 2
--- Men of War: Assault Squad 2
+-- Men of War: Assault Squad 2 / Men of War: 2
 -- Grand Theft Auto (Franchise)
 -- Minecraft
-- I currently own a store in Rotterdam!
+- I currently own a store in Rotterdam & Vlaardingen!
 -- I specialize in tabacco industry
 ```
 <!-- Main About Me -->